EricFillion/happy-transformer/README.md

 3. top_k (int): the number of results that will be returned (default=1)

 Returns:
- A list of a dataclasses that contains the variables: "answer", "score", "start" and "end."
+ A list of a objects with fields: "answer", "score", "start" and "end."
 The list is in descending order by score

 #### Example 3.1: